-The reverse exchange is a dependable solution for investors if there are delayed payments for the relinquished properties.
-Through the Exchange Accommodation Titleholder or EAT, the exchange properties are titled in their distinctive names to avoid confusion and mismatch.
+The reverse exchange is a dependable solution for investors if there’s a delay in payments for the relinquished properties.
+Through the Exchange Accommodation Titleholder (EAT), the exchange properties are titled in their distinctive names to avoid confusion and mismatch.

 Identical Property Titles